tonyskidmore/azure-ai-demo/bootstrap/README.md

-Open Azure DevOps and explore the `demo-vmss` project.
+Open Azure DevOps and explore the `azure-ai-demo` project.
 Review the [examples README](../examples/README.md) to see what examples are available.

 To destroy the demo environment, first run the destroy pipeline for each of any examples you have deployed and then run: